bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 .. warning:: The section is under development!

-SJ-Platform can be deployed on the virtual machine.
+SJ-Platform can be deployed on a virtual machine.
 We suggest deploying the platform locally via Vagrant with VirtualBox as a provider.

 This is the most rapid way to get acquainted with the platform and assess its performance.